 If you are a victim of domestic violence, we encourage you seek help.
 There are two area organizations dedicated to helping victims of intimate partner abuse.
 Please report all incidents of domestic abuse to your local law enforcement agency.

-Citizens Opposed to Domestic Abuse (CODA) and Hope Haven of the Lowcountry recently merged to form Hopeful Horizons, a non-profit organization that assists those affected by child abuse, domestic violence and sexual assault.
+Citizens Opposed to Domestic Abuse (CODA) and Hope Haven of the Lowcountry merged in 2017 to form Hopeful Horizons, a non-profit organization that assists those affected by child abuse, domestic violence and sexual assault.
 Hopeful Horizons' 24-hour emergency hotline is 1-800-868-2632.

 The Cumbee Center to Assist Abused Persons is a private, non-profit agency that provides many of the same services as CODA to victims of domestic abuse in Allendale County.
 They can be reached at 803-649-0480.